 Depending on the severity of your work-related injury or illness, your workers’ comp claim can last several years.

-Termination of employment is one of the primary worries of people who incur work-related injuries or sickness.
 Many suspect that their current circumstances would become too troublesome for their employer—and therefore, laying them off would be the best choice their employer would have to ease the financial burden.

 Filing for a workers’ comp claim prevents your employer from retaliating against you for doing so.
 Therefore, they cannot take away your benefits or fire you from your job because you got injured or fell ill!